Forces

 Right-click on a system in the Model Browser and select from the context menu.

-Select whether to create a single force or a force pair.
+Select whether to create a single force or a force pair, by selecting the

 A force entity, like most of the entities that are created in MotionView, can be a single entity or a pair entity.
 Pair entities help in creating models which have symmetric properties.